Su Huan-chih

-Su Huan-chih (蘇煥智; born July 20, 1956) was the magistrate of Tainan County from 2001 to 2010, until Tainan County's merger into Tainan City.
+Su Huan-chih (蘇煥智; born July 20, 1956) is a Taiwanese politician who was the magistrate of Tainan County from 2001 to 2010, until Tainan County's merger into Tainan City.
 Born in a rural township in southern Taiwan, Su graduated from National Taiwan University.
 He passed the bar examination in 1986 and started his career as a lawyer.

 Su made his entry into politics in the 1990s.
 He was elected legislator three times in a row serving from 1992 to 2001.
 As an experienced legislator, Su launched a magisterial campaign in 2001 and was elected with over 51% of the votes, becoming the second member of the Democratic Progressive Party to ever hold the position.

 Early life and career

-Su Huan-chih was born on 20 July 1956 in Cigu, Tainan County.
+Su Huan-chih was born on July 20, 1956 in Cigu, Tainan County.
 He grew up in the agriculture-based township during his childhood years.

-Su began studying at the prestigious National Taiwan University majoring in physics.
-He decided to drop out and switched his major to laws in 1977.
+Su began studying at the prestigious National Taiwan University, majoring in physics.
+He decided to drop out and switched his major to law in 1977, earning an LL.B. degree.
 After passing the bar examination, Su started his career as a practicing lawyer.
 With his academic experience in physics, he was hired by IBM Taiwan to serve as its patent attorney.

 Su gave up his job at IBM and went back to his hometown to run for legislator.
 He was elected a member of the Legislative Yuan in 1992.
 He promoted the senior welfare and environmental protection.
 Having been elected three times in a row, Su worked to decrease the difference in resource distribution between northern and southern Taiwan.